HakaiInstitute/erddap-basic/README.md

 - To test your configuration, ERDDAP has a built in tool to debug your dataset, to use it run `sh DasDds.sh` and then type in your dataset ID when prompted.

-After a change is made to a dataset, you can either restart erddap with `docker-compose restart`, or reload just that dataset by running `sh reload_dataset <your-dataset-id-here>`:
+After a change is made to a dataset, you can restart erddap with `docker-compose restart`

 ## Restarting

-- Use `docker-compose restart` for this.
-You _shouldn't_ need to use this for dataset changes but sometimes it helps.
+- Use `docker-compose restart`

 ## Stopping